rossiangela/rossiangela/README.md

 - 💻 *MSc in Multimedia Communications and Information Technology*
   **University of Udine**, 2026 | EQF 7
   Focus: Artificial Intelligence, Industrial Automation, IoT
-  Thesis in progress: _"Deepfakes: anatomy of a digital threat"_
+  Thesis in progress: _"Miyazaki's and studio Ghibli animation techniques and technologies"_

 - 🎵 *BA in Instrumental and Music Education*
   **Conservatorio Benedetto Marcello**, 2024 | EQF 6